yozyyyqls/CircleMusicWaveform/README.md

  ```

 ## Usage
+### Something you should know before
+When you turn the device volumn off, the Android Visualizer can't capture waveform data.
+The UI of waveform won't wave as music going.

 ### How to get the wave data?
 ```kotlin
 // 1.
 Implement the WaveRenderer interface, which is use for updating bar heights.